run-ai/docs/docs/Administrator/Miscellaneous/Launch-Workloads-using-Rancher-User-Interface.md

 ## Using Rancher to Launch Workloads

 *  Using your browser, navigate to Rancher
-*  Login to Rancher with your user name and password.
+*  Login to Rancher with your user name and password
-*  Click on the top left menu, go to the company's assigned cluster and default Rancher project (not to be confused with a Run:AI project).
+*  Click on the top left menu, go to the company's assigned cluster and default Rancher project (not to be confused with a Run:AI project)
 ![mceclip1.png](img/mceclip1.png)

 *  Press Deploy on the top right